Lynne Vallone, PhD

 Camden, NJ 08102

-Dr. Vallone was the chair of the Department of Childhood Studies from 2008 until 2011 and returned to the position in the summer of 2013.
+Dr. Vallone was the chair of the Department of Childhood Studies from 2008 until 2011 and again from 2013-2016.
 She is the author of Disciplines of Virtue: Girls’ Culture in the Eighteenth and Nineteenth Centuries (1995, Yale UP) and Becoming Victoria (2001, Yale; a cultural biography of the young Queen Victoria) and the co-editor of The Norton Anthology of Children’s Literature (2005, Norton), Virtual Gender: Fantasies of Subjectivity and Embodiment (U of Georgia P), The Girl’s Own: Cultural Histories of the Anglo-American Girl, 1830-1915 (1994, U of Georgia P), and The Oxford Handbook of Children’s Literature (2011, Oxford UP).
 In 2011, The Oxford Handbook of Children’s Literature was awarded the Children’s Literature Association’s best edited book prize.
-Dr. Vallone has recently completed a book manuscript tentatively titled Dwarf, Giant, Pygmy, Child: A Cultural History of Big and Small Bodies (under review).
+Dr. Vallone has a forthcoming book (January 2018, Yale University Press) titled Big and Small: A Cultural History of Extraordinary Bodies.
 This book historicizes the idea that size and scale help to organize the ways that we behave and look at the world.
 She is currently general editor of the Palgrave series Literary Cultures and the Child.

 Ph.D. in English (1990) – SUNY Buffalo, Department of English